-Course Objectives: To develop the skill & knowledge in 3D Modeling & Animation.
-Students will understand the know-how and can function either as an entrepreneur or can take up jobs in the multimedia and animation industry, video studios, edit set-up and other special effects sectors.
+Course Objectives: To develop the skill & knowledge in 3D Modeling & Animation.Students will understand the know-how and can function either as an entrepreneur or can take up jobs in the multimedia and animation industry, video studios, edit set-up and other special effects sectors.

-3D Object Modelling: Basic modelling concepts, vertices, edges, and faces, basic transformations, pivot points, duplication and merging, extrusion, insetting, modifiers, loop cuts and face loops, subdivision methods, coordinate system and exporting, model rendering.
+3D Object Modelling: Basic modelling concepts, vertices, edges, and faces, basic transformations, pivot points, duplication and merging, extrusion, insetting, modifiers, loop cuts and face loops, subdivision methods, coordinate system and exporting, Energy-Efficient rendering model [7].